-A large orange circle containing the Roman numeral XVIII, positioned to the right of the article title.
+A large orange circle containing the Roman numeral "XVIII" in white, bold, sans-serif font.

 City of Westland Zoning Ordinance Code of Ordinances Chapter 110: Zoning

 SEC.
 18.1.
 AMENDMENTS.

 18.1.1 Authority-Declaration of public policy.
 The city council may, from time to time, in the manner hereinafter set forth, amend the regulations imposed in the districts created by this ordinance or amend district boundary lines, provided that in all amendatory ordinances adopted under the authority of this section, due allowance shall be made for existing conditions, the conservation of property values, and the uses to which property is devoted at the time of the adoption of such amendatory ordinance.